cunningham-code/site-scarf/README.md

 # Site Scarf
-Site Scarf is a way to your favorite website and make it a web app you can pin to your home screen.
+Site Scarf is a way to convert your favorite website into a web app.

 [This site scarf is for an awesome time tracker called Toggl you should now go try.](https://www.toggl.com/)